SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 There is sample code to make the template sensor in the help file on GitHib named the same as this one and in the community page related to this.

+#### Seeing the cube commands for training the operator

 Within this blueprint there is an event handler that will latch the last command that the blueprint finds and sends that to the event buss.
 From there a simple Template sensor can grab it and show you the last action sent.
 Thie will help when setting up new functions and to troubleshoot strange behaviours.
+Add an entity card in your dashboard for sensor.cube_last_action to see what actions occur as you move the cube.

 ```yaml
 template: